Depending on the category, you can also accept:

 We don’t recommend accepting cash, except when a buyer is paying on pickup.

-How to accept other payment methods
+How to accept additional payment methods

 Seller protections and other terms